Tax in UAE: All You Need to Know

 5. Apply to the Federal Tax Authority, specifying the desired country for the Taxation Residence Certificate, selecting a start date for the financial year, attaching copies of the required documents, and paying an AED 1,000 fee.

-Tax exemptions for companies in the UAE vary depending on the location and type of business.
-Here are some common tax exemptions available to companies in the UAE:
+Tax exemptions for companies in the UAE vary depending on the location and type of business activities that you will conduct for your business setup in UAE.
+Here are some common tax exemptions for entities in the UAE:

-Free Zones in the UAE offer favorable tax incentives to attract businesses.
-Companies or any businesses established in Free Zones can benefit from the following tax exemptions:
+UAE free zones offer favorable tax incentives to attract businesses.
+Companies or any businesses established in free zones can benefit from the following tax exemptions:

 • No personal income tax on shareholders and employees.

-• No import or export taxes within the Free Zone.
+• No import or export taxes within the free zones.

 • No restrictions on the repatriation of capital and profits.